Experiences founding and running an Estonian company.

 By now everyone should know the Estonian e-Residency program and that’s not what this article is about.
 14 months ago I decided to form my new company in Estonia and it’s been a great time so far.
 Everything is streamlined and simple.
 In the months running the new company I had many interesting conversations with friends about the company, taxes and nomad life.

-This week a friend of mine decided to register for eResidency and walked through the company formation process with LeapIN.
-I am a LeapIN customer myself and have many good things to say about them, but one thing kept annoying me from the start and they haven’t changed.
-LeapIN is still promoting LHV as a “must have” bank account and say you have to visit Estonia to complete the company setup.
-Since LHV is much less “e” than the rest of the country, they require people to sign documents personally in their bank branch (e-Signature anyone?).
+This week a friend of mine decided to register for eResidency and walked through the company formation process with Xolo.
+I am a Xolo (previously LeapIN) customer myself and have many good things to say about them.
+LHV on the other hand is much less “e” than the rest of the country, they require people to sign documents personally in their bank branch (e-Signature anyone?).
 For me that would have involved a flight from Frankfurt and overnight stay, more than €400 for an account opening— that would be the most expensive account of my life.
 However, this is not required.
 Don’t fly to Estonia just for a bank account!

 I do plan to visit Estonia next summer for tourism, but not for a bank account.